Swiss Cottage: Government

-Swiss Cottage is in the Hampstead and Kilburn constituency, formed at the 2010 general election.
-It was formerly in the Hampstead and Highgate constituency, for which the MP was Glenda Jackson.
+Swiss Cottage is in the Hampstead and Highgate constituency.
 It forms part of the Barnet and Camden London Assembly constituency.
-There is a Swiss Cottage electoral ward, electing councillors to Camden London Borough Council.
+It is part of South Hampstead ward, electing councillors to Camden London Borough Council.

 Geography

 Swiss Cottage is located 3.25 mi north-northwest of Charing Cross.
 Adjoining neighbourhoods include Hampstead Village to the northeast, Chalk Farm and Camden Town to the southeast, Belsize Park to the east, St John's Wood to the south and West Hampstead to the west.
 Regent's Park is within walking distance of Swiss Cottage (about 1.4 km).
+Adelaide Road runs eastwards to Chalk Farm.

 It is bounded by five conservation areas; Belsize, Elsworthy, Fitzjohns-Netherhall, South Hampstead, St. John's Wood (Camden) and St. John's Wood (Westminster).

 Swiss Cottage includes part of the NW3, NW6 and NW8 postal areas.

 Demography

 According to the 2011 census, Swiss Cottage had a population of 12,900.
 67% of the Swiss Cottage ward population was white (40% British, 25% Other, 2% Irish).
 7% was Other Asian and 5% Indian.
 33% were Christians, 24% irreligious, 11% Jewish and 10% Muslim.